taskforcesh/bullmq/docs/gitbook/guide/rate-limiting.md

 await queue.add('rate limited paint', { customerId: 'my-customer-id' });
 ```

-## 3. Rate limiting in groups, each group with a seperately defined limit
+## 3. Rate limiting in groups, each group with a separately defined limit

 The following will configure the rate limits so that jobs are grouped by an attribute `customerId`.
-Each grouping of those jobs will be rate limited seperately.
+Each grouping of those jobs will be rate limited separately.
 If a particular group has rate defined in `groupRates`, then that will be used.
 Otherwise, the group will use non-group-specific
 rate limit (set here to 5 per second).

 In this example, jobs with a `customerGroup` attribute value of `walkin` will be limited at 2 jobs/second, where as ones with the value `vip` will be limited to 10/second.
 Jobs with a `customerGroup` attribute value of anything else, e.g. `regular` or `referral` will use the non-group-specific rate limit of 5 jobs per second per group.